Valoneria/ha-desk/README.md

 Right-click the system tray icon and select "Exit" to close the application.

+## Downloading the Executable

+If you don't want to build the executable yourself, you can download the latest pre-built version:

+1. Go to the [Releases](https://github.com/valoneria/HAdesk/releases) page
+2. Download the latest `HAdesk.exe` from the assets
+3. Create a `.env` file in the same directory (see Configuration section above)
+4. Run `HAdesk.exe`

+The pre-built executable:
+- Includes all required dependencies
+- Doesn't require Python installation
+- Can be run on any Windows 10+ system
+- Can be used to create shortcuts or run at startup

 ## Building the Executable

 To create a standalone executable of the application: